imazen/resizer-web/content/plugins/faces.md

 ## Managed API Usage

-The following convenince methods allow you pass a virtual or physcial image path (or stream) into them, along with a NameValueCollection of settings.
+The following convenience methods allow you pass a virtual or physical image path (or stream) into them, along with a NameValueCollection of settings.

 Returns a list of face objects for the given image (path, stream, Bitmap, etc).
 Note that the face coordinates are relative to the unrotated, unflipped source image.